Kinta, Oklahoma

 Kinta is a town in Haskell County, Oklahoma, United States.
-The population was 297 at the 2010 census, an increase of 22.2 percent over the figure of 243 recorded in 2000.
+As of the 2020 census, Kinta had a population of 285.

 History

 Kinta was founded in 1901 by George W. Scott, son-in-law of Greenwood McCurtain, the last chief of the Choctaw Nation before Oklahoma became a state.
+At the time of its founding, Kinta was located in the Moshulatubbee District of the Choctaw Nation.
 Scott named the town for nearby Beaver Creek, the name Kinta being the Choctaw word for "beaver."
-He moved his store to Kinta from San Bois, established a post office in his store, and built the first permanent building in town in 1903.
-(Note: The building still stands and is listed on the National Register of Historic Places.)
-San Bois was then the Choctaw capital, but had been bypassed by the Fort Smith and Western Railroad.
+He moved his store to Kinta from Sans Bois, established a post office in his store, and built the first permanent building in town in 1903.
+Sans Bois was then the Choctaw capital, but had been bypassed by the Fort Smith and Western Railroad.

-At the time of its founding, Kinta was located in the Moshulatubbee District of the Choctaw Nation.

 During the first three decades of the 20th century, the town economy was supported by coal mining and the production of wood products.
-When these two industries declined sharply in the 1930s, the railroad ceased operations.
-The town nearly failed with them.
-The town survived somehow, and by the start of the 21st century, the major employer was the Kinta Public School System.
+When these two industries declined sharply in the 1930s, the railroad ceased operations, and the town nearly failed too.
+But Kinta survived somehow, and by the start of the 21st century, the major employer was the Kinta Public School System, including the Kinta High School.